thejamiewyatt/CookingWithCozmo/docs/index.rst

 For information about the various packages, modules, and functions used throughout the Cozmo Build a Plate Game program please see the various links under API.

-For even more information about this project please visit the various links under About.g
+For even more information about this project please visit the various links under About.

 .. toctree::
    :caption: Getting Started